chippyash/db-plantuml/README.md

 `bin/pumdbconv g -p /usr/local/javajars ./examples/User-Physical.puml ./out.sql`

 ### Installation - production use
+You will need PHP7.2+ with the xsl and xml extensions installed to use this program.

 - Clone/Fork this repo or grab an archive and unzip it
 - Move the bin/pumldbconv file into a directory in your path, perhaps `/usr/local/bin`
 - Check that you can execute it with `pumlodbconv -v`